-Doctoral students must work closely with their guidance committee to formulate their plan of study.
-This includes an annual evaluation by the full guidance committee made up of four faculty members and a meeting with the guidance committee chair each semester to discuss the annual evaluation, progress toward the degree, and professional development.
+Doctoral students work closely with their guidance committee to formulate their plan of study.
+This includes an annual evaluation by the guidance committee made up of four regular MSU faculty members (as further defined in the Graduate Handbook) and a meeting with the guidance committee chair each semester to discuss the annual evaluation, progress toward the degree, and professional development.
 The guidance committee will administer the comprehensive examination by the end of the sixth semester.

 Finally, each student must write a dissertation and defend it orally to the satisfaction of the guidance committee.

 The comprehensive examination and all course work must be completed by the end of the eighth semester; all requirements for the degree must be completed within sixteen semesters of the time a student first enrolls as a doctoral candidate.
 Students should consult the MSU Graduate Programs bulletin for University regulations.